 Hft support during the Covid-19 (Coronavirus) pandemic

-As a charity that provides vital support services for some of the most vulnerable adults in our society, we would like to reassure everyone that our staff teams continue to work hard to provide a consistent level of services, in line with official guidance issued by government and the Care Quality Commission (CQC).
+As a charity that provides vital support services for some of the most vulnerable adults in our society, we’d like to reassure everyone that our staff teams continue to work hard to provide a consistent level of services, in line with official guidance issued by government and the Care Quality Commission (CQC).

-We are mindful of the need to be agile and responsive so that we can protect the safety of both our staff, and the people we support – many of whom not only rely on the services we provide but have found themselves among the group who are most at risk.
+We are mindful of the need to be agile and responsive so we can protect the safety of both our staff, and the people we support – many of whom not only rely on the services we provide but have found yourselves among the group who are most at risk.

-Hft has a dedicated committee who meet virtually regularly to work through the latest advice from the government, keep staff updated and to secure the health and wellbeing of both our colleagues and the vulnerable adults in our care.
+Hft has a dedicated committee who meet virtually regularly to work through the latest advice from the government, keep staff updated and to secure the health and wellbeing of both our colleagues and you.